Holiday safety tips for your furry friend

 • We know you’re proud of the holiday meal you created – but that doesn’t mean you should share it with your companion animals.
 Consider keeping your companion animals in a separate and comfortable room while serving and eating your holiday meal.
 This will keep them from sneaking a bite!

-Other Hazards:
+Other hazards:

-• Things like wires, batteries or plastic ornaments are all part of decoration but keep them out of your companion animal’s reach.
+• Things like wires, batteries or ornaments are all part of decoration but keep them out of your companion animal’s reach.
 They pose a serious hazard if they are laying around.

 • If you have candles out, make sure they are never left unattended where your furry friends can get to them.
 Not only can a lit candle start a fire if knocked over, it can also seriously injure your furry friend.